ben519/treezy/README.md

 ### LeafNode

-A leaf node explicitly has an empty array (or undefined) for its children key.
+A `LeafNode` explicitly has an empty array (or undefined) for its children key.

 ```ts
 const leaf: LeafNode<"items", { label: string }> = {